 Ken has collaborated with Alec Finlay for many years.
 Together they established and ran pocketbooks, an award-winning series of books of poetry and visual art.
 A Creative Scotland ‘Vital Spark’ Award in 2010 enabled them to undertake The Road North, a journey around Scotland guided by the 17th-century Japanese poet Basho, which led an extensive blog, an exhibition, and a jointly-composed long poem which was published in book form in autumn 2014.
 In 2013 and 2016 they made another Scottish journey, Out of Books, when they visited sites associated with Boswell and Johnson’s 1773 tour to the Hebrides. there were our own there were the others (2014), which marked the centenary of the outbreak of the First World War, was realised as a series of installations and walks at National Trust properties, and a publication.

-Ken has collaborated with visual artists on book, exhibition and public art projects.
-Work include Veined with Shadow-branches, an exploration of the Ettrick Valley with painter Andrew Mackenzie; Ness with sculptor Mary Bourne, for the redeveloped Inverness riverside; MINE with Susheila Jamieson for a Melville Housing development in Mayfield, Midlothian; and Yen to See Distant Places with ~in the fields.
+Collaborations with visual artists on book, exhibition and public art projects include Veined with Shadow-branches, an exploration of the Ettrick Valley with painter Andrew Mackenzie; Ness with sculptor Mary Bourne, for the redeveloped Inverness riverside; MINE with Susheila Jamieson for a Melville Housing development in Mayfield, Midlothian; and Yen to See Distant Places with ~in the fields.

 He has written resources for teachers for the Scottish Poetry Library, including Poems United (P4–S2), The Written World (P5–S6), Ghosts of War (P5–S6) and the Edwin Morgan Archive (P4–S6).
 Other resources include ‘Moving Stories’, considering children’s experiences of travel and migration; ‘Exploring Sonnets Interactively’, written for the National Library of Scotland; and a lesson plan for secondary schools for Poppy Scotland’s annual poetry competition.